Updated February 21, 2023

 A whole large crab already cut into pieces and with the shells cracked open is served in a wok-shaped dish filled with a stimulating chili sauce.
 The heat of the chili is moderate, which I think is enough to give the dish a good kick without being overwhelming.
 The sauce is on the mildly sweet side and it retains the rich natural flavor of the crab that is cooked in it.

 Wear a bib, get your hands messy and dirty, and savor every bite of the meat that you manage to extract out of the shells.
-They have five restaurants in Singapore including one at the airport so hopefully you can find a convenient location near you.
+They have five locations in the Lion City including one at the airport so hopefully you can find one near you.

 Long Ji Zi Char